Dear Posnack JCC Early Childhood Families,

 Note - infant carriers, car seats or strollers are no longer allowed in the DPJCC facility.

-- Hand washing: We will require children and staff to sanitize their hands as they enter our In addition, children will wash their hands many times throughout the day, including: entering classrooms, returning from the playground, before and after eating, and using the bathroom.
+4. Hand washing: We will require children and staff to sanitize their hands as they enter our facility in the morning.
+In addition, children will wash their hands many times throughout the day, including: when entering classrooms, returning from the playground, before and after eating, and using the bathroom.
 Hand-washing has been and will continue to be a regular routine practice throughout our day.

 5. Protective equipment:

-- Protective Clothing - Infant and toddler teachers will wear protective clothing over their clothes when holding, feeding and changing babies.
-Protective clothing will be available to all teachers for use as
+• Protective Clothing - Infant and toddler teachers will wear protective clothing over their clothes when holding, feeding and changing babies.
+Protective clothing will be available to all teachers for use as needed.

 Note: Children 5 and under are not required to wear face coverings.
 According to the CDC, face coverings should NOT be put on babies and children under age two due to the danger of suffocation.

-- Lunches: Sterling Catering will continue to offer a school lunch program.
-Menus will be posted online at ezschoolapps.com and emailed to you.
+7. Lunches: Sterling Catering will continue to offer a school lunch program.
+Menus will be posted online at www.ezschoolapps.com and emailed to you.
 If you paid in full for the lunch program, Sterling will apply your credit to the June lunches.
 Any remaining credit will be applied to next year’s lunches or refunded to you.
 You can also still send in from home a dairy or parve lunch with your child.
-The change in policy is that the lunch must be sent in a disposable paper lunch bag or large Ziploc bag; no lunch bags/boxes from home.
+The change in policy is that the lunch must be sent in a disposable paper lunch bag or large Ziplock bag; no lunch bags/boxes from home.

-- Water Fountains/Water Cups: For health and safety, the water fountains will be closed and not available for use.
+8. Water Fountains/Water Cups: For health and safety, the water fountains will be closed and not available for use.
 Children will continue to send in a LABELED sippy cup for drinking use throughout the day.
-Cups and bottles will be sent home daily to be sanitized and sent
+Cups and bottles will be sent home daily to be sanitized and sent back.

-- Classroom/Facility Cleaning & Disinfecting: The rooms have been thoroughly cleaned and sanitized and we will continue to maintain the new cleaning procedures during the day and each night.
+11. Classroom/Facility Cleaning & Disinfecting: The rooms have been thoroughly cleaned and sanitized and we will continue to maintain the new cleaning procedures during the day and each night.
 The DPJCC is equipped with a professional Elecrostatic Sprayer which is used throughout the preschool and building every evening.
 The sprayer provides complete disinfectant coverage on all hard and soft surfaces.
 The disinfectant used is Bioesque Botanical Disinfectant Solution, a US EPA registered broad-spectrum disinfectant.
 It is safe to use in schools.
-Click here for more information on the on the disinfectant.
+Click here for more information on the Disinfectant.

 Please note, if you are uncomfortable with sending your child to school with these precautions in place, please do not return to school at this time.
 These precautions are in place to provide every effort to keep every child and family safe; however, this does not provide any guarantee of any kind.
 You will be required to sign a waiver before your child(ren) return to DPJCC’s Singer Early Childhood Learning Center, which will be sent to you later this month.